whazzmaster/fitgem/README.md

 # Changelog #

+* 11 April, 2011:
+   * Fixed an issue where blank user id's are used and an error is thrown.
+   * Added support for creating/removing subscriptions (this support is experimental for now, more tests coming)
 * 24 March, 2011:
    * Added logging of activities and foods
    * Added ability to add favorite activities and foods